trentsgustavo/agrotech/README.md

 This is a project in development.

-In order to learn and improve Backen, Frontend and Mobile skills.
+In order to learn and improve Backend, Frontend and Mobile skills.

 Using technologies such as: